ZAZ: The era of "Zaporozhets"

 Many motorists were not satisfied with the insufficient engine power, and therefore - the weak dynamics of the "Zaporozhets".
 Therefore, in October 1962 the production of the modernized ZAZ-965A began.
-Engine displacement increased from 746 to 887 cm³, respectively, power increased from 22 to 27 hp.
+Engine displacement increased from 746 to 887 cm3, respectively, power increased from 22 to 27 hp.
 The maximum speed has also increased - from 80 to 90 km / h.
 This machine was produced until 1969.
 When the 130th anniversary of the plant was celebrated in September 1993, the festive motorcade was opened by one of the first "Zaporozhians", decorated with a banner with the number 332 106.
 This is the number of cars produced during the years of production - from 1960 to 1969.
 In 1961, ZAZ designers began to develop the ZAZ-966 car with a new body.
 However, its production was delayed due to the allied leadership, perhaps for economic reasons - to put on the assembly line a new model just a year after the release of the previous one was considered inappropriate.
 Therefore, ZAZ-966 was released only six years later.
 Its engine was also located at the rear.
 Initially, it was a 30-horsepower MeMZ-966A, which was installed on the latest modifications of the "humpback" predecessor.
 Then came the 40-horsepower MeMZ-966V, which allowed the car to accelerate to 120 km / h on a straight road.
 However, in practice, not everyone could develop such a speed, and fines for speeding "Zaporozhets" were so rare that in itself such an event was regarded as a topic worthy of a joke.

-Since 1969, on the basis of the model 966 began to produce ZAZ-968 with a new engine and some minor changes.
+Since 1969, on the basis of the model ZAZ-966 began to produce ZAZ-968 with a new engine and some minor changes.
 Since 1975 in the same body - ZAZ-968A.
 It featured a new brake system, improved front seats and an ignition lock with anti-theft device.
 Before the ZAZ-968A in 1972 there was a slightly modernized model ZAZ-968 - it did not have a decorative panel on the front of the body, there was a new unit.
 A more serious reworking awaited the model in 1979–1980.

 ZAZ-968M became not only the last domestic car with a rear engine, but also the most durable, because it was produced until 1994.
 But he received a new line of engines: more powerful MeMZ-968 GE (45 hp) and MeMZ-968 BE (50 hp).

-In total (from 1960 to 1994) 3,422,444 Zaporozhets cars in Zaporizhia and air-cooled engines in Melitopol were manufactured.
+In total (from 1960 to 1994) 3,422,444 Zaporozhets cars in Zaporizhzhia and air-cooled engines in Melitopol were manufactured.